-Garcia is a native of Santa Clarita since his move to Saugus in 1982 with his mom and step-dad (LAPD officer) at the age of 6.
-Since this young age Garcia yearned to serve his nation and had his sights set on becoming a Naval Aviator.
-“At the age of 6 I knew I wanted to fly fighter jets off of aircraft carriers in defense of my country, my decision to run for Congress is a continuation of that desire to serve and a sense of responsibility to serve my country and my district.”
+Born in Granada Hills, Garcia is a native of Santa Clarita since his move to Saugus in 1982 with his mom and step-dad (LAPD officer) at the age of 6.
+Since this young age, Garcia yearned to serve his nation and had his sights set on becoming a Naval Aviator.
+“At the age of 6, I knew I wanted to fly fighter jets off of aircraft carriers in defense of my country.
+My decision to run for Congress is a continuation of that desire to serve and a sense of responsibility to serve my country and my district.”

-A top graduate of Saugus High School in 1994, Garcia was nominated by Representative Howard “Buck” McKeon to attend the US Naval Academy in Annapolis.
-Garcia graduated in the top 3% of his Annapolis class with a bachelor’s degree (Major in Political Science with 60% of his syllabus comprised of engineering courses, and a minor in Spanish).
+A top graduate of Saugus High School in 1994, Garcia was nominated by Representative Howard “Buck” McKeon to attend the US Naval Academy in Annapolis, where he graduated in the top 3% of his class.
 In May of 1998 he was commissioned as an officer in the U.S. Navy with orders to attend flight school in Pensacola, Florida.

-Accruing over 1400 hours of operational flight time after more than 15 years of military service to our country, Garcia decided to separate from the US Navy with an Honorable Discharge and focus on his family.
-While he continued as a reservist instructor pilot, Garcia moved back to the 25th District in 2009 and began to work for the Raytheon Company.
+After accruing over 1,400 hours of operational flight time over the course of nearly 20 years of military service to our country, Garcia decided to separate from the Navy with an honorable discharge and focus on his family.
+While he continued as a reservist instructor pilot, Garcia moved back to the 27th District in 2009 and began to work for the Raytheon Company.